Nation calls for action: Pakistan to stand still in solidarity with Kashmir today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The premier will address a gathering of students and youth in the lawn of the Parliament House across D-Chowk on the Constitution Avenue on the occasion and he will give the message to the world from the representative house of the people of the country.
-The prime minister said the daily injuring and killing of Kashmiri civilians, including women and children, is all part of the ethnic cleansing agenda of Modi government.
+The premier will address the gathering of students and youth in the lawn of Parliament House across D-Chowk on Constitution Avenue on the occasion and he will give message to the world from the representative house of the people of the country.
+The prime minister said the daily injuring and killing of Kashmiri civilians, including women and children, is all part of the ethnic cleansing agenda of the Modi government.
 He said annexation of IHK is illegal.
-He said the plan to change demography of IHK is a war crime under the 4th Geneva Convention.
+He said the plan to change demography of IHK is a war crime under 4th Geneva Convention.

+Imran Khan on Thursday called on all Pakistanis to take part in ‘Kashmir Hour’.

 On Wednesday, Inter-Services Public Relations (ISPR) Director General Major General Asif Ghafoor said that in accordance with the premier's announcement regarding Kashmir Hour, sirens will be sounded at 12:00 noon and national anthem and Kashmir’s anthem will be played across the country.
 "All the people and vehicles will come to a standstill" when the national anthems are played.